 So a pick and mix from the (sometimes darker) imaginations of the cinematic world.
 A mix that might throw out a My Own Private Idaho, but also a Meatball Machine Kodoku.
 A Raiders of the Lost Ark or an Attack of the Lederhosen Zombies.

-Around 50 films get showings.
+Around 70 films get showings.
 Most of them are in English, sometimes with English subtitles added.
-Look for the full programme on the /slash website nearer the time.
+Look for the full programme on the /slash website.

 And like any self-respecting film festival, /slash has a surrounding programme of events, with a touch more joy and flair than many of its cousins.
 So, for example, there are star guests (Nicholas Cage attended in 2018), and opening and closing parties.

 Incidentally, the same folk also host a mini-festival (/slash ½) in spring and make occasional guest appearances with selected films at other events.
 So keep your eye open for the /slash logo.

 2020 dates and tickets

 2020 will be the festival’s eleventh year, but I don’t have dates yet (expect it to be the second half of September).

 The main festival venues for the previous event were the METRO Kinokulturhaus and Filmcasino cinemas.
 You could buy ticket packages online from the /Slash website or individual tickets from the cinema box offices.